 The Canadian Paediatric Society’s continuing professional development program supports the lifelong learning needs of paediatricians, paediatric subspecialists and other child health professionals helping them provide the best health care to Canada’s children and youth.

-- Aborginal child and youth health: Guidelines and consideration for paediatric residents.
+- Aboriginal child and youth health: Guidelines and consideration for paediatric residents.
 This training program was launched in May 2011, and is being delivered in academic centres across Canada by CPS members with experience and expertise in caring for First Nations, Inuit and Métis children and youth.
-For more information, contact firstname.lastname@example.org.
+For more information, contact email@example.com.

 - The CPS Annual Conference is held in June offering education opportunities on a wide variety of paediatric topics and in many different learning formats.